MichaelCurrin/jekyll-theme-quickstart/docs/development.md

 # Development
-> Setup and run locally
+> Setup and run a dev server that uses the theme

 _TODO Figure out how to use Jekyll in the project, without making it install directly as a gem when the installing theme._